apache/mynewt-site/docs/os/get_acclimated/how_to_edit_docs.md

         $ git format-patch origin/trunk
 ```

 * Alternatively, you can use the mirror on github.com to submit a pull request.
 The mirror is located at [https://github.com/apache/incubator-mynewt-site](https://github.com/apache/incubator-mynewt-site).
 It is up to you to decide whether to create a fork or a branch to work in and submit pull requests from.
+Remember you cannot push changes to the master on the github mirror, so you have to create a fork or a branch first.
 Your pull request will be reviewed by a committer for docs and merged into the master branch when the changes are understood and accepted.

 ### Conversion to HTML